 - Educational services account for only 39 of the 127 services monitored.
 Of course, there are also a lot of other tools in various categories that are important and widely used by schools and colleges.

-- There are a surprisingly low number of providers in the communication and chat category.
-Most likely this is due to the market being almost monopolized by Zoom, Slack and a few other ubiquitously used tools.
+- There is a surprisingly low number of providers in the communication and chat category.
+Most likely this is due to the market being almost monopolized by Zoom, Slack, and a few other ubiquitously used tools.

 As we can see, despite DevOps, cybersecurity, productivity tools, and Big Data analytics becoming increasingly popular in the IT industry, they are almost never used by educators.
 While the most obvious reasons are a lack of funds, knowledge, or need for such tools, this poses a potential concern — at least in terms of the security of personal details and the speed of applying patches and fixes when the need arises.

-Since most institutions monitor mostly education-specific software, they either don’t use or don’t monitor their DevOps, cloud infrastructure, communication and other tools.
+Since most institutions monitor education-specific software, they either don’t use or don’t monitor their DevOps, cloud infrastructure, communication, and other tools.
 With educational organizations being so tightly regulated and required to protect their learners’ personal details, the lack of attention to security tools is concerning.

 Users by categories